Which biocidal products are allowed on the market?

 If a product only contains active substances in Annex I of the EU Biocidal Products Regulation and meets the conditions of article 25 of the same regulation, you may apply for authorisation according to a simplified procedure.
 Read more about simplified authorisation procedure for biocidal products.

-If a biocidal product contains an active substance which is not supported in the review program within the correct product type, the product is not allowed to be sold or used.
+If a biocidal product contains an active substance which is not supported in the review programme within the correct product type, the product is not allowed to be sold or used.

 If you want to apply for an authorisation of a biocidal product you can follow our application guidance.